Our school prayer

 Local clergy are involved in collective worship and often lead beginning and end of term services, which are held in the church.

 Many of our parents attend these services.
 We also hold regular thank you assemblies to members of the wider community who help in school.
-Parents/carers are very welcome to join us for assembly at 9.00am each day, apart from Thursdays, which is a class assembly.
+Parents/carers are very welcome to join us for Celebration Worship on a Friday at 9.00am each day.

 Diocesan mission statement, specifically for church schools